sigven/pcgr/pcgrr/pkgdown/index.md

 - Tumor mutational burden (TMB) estimation
 - Mutational signature analysis
 - Microsatellite instability (MSI) classification
-- RNA expression analysis - outlier detection, similarity analysis, and immune contexture profiling
+- RNA-seq support - gene expression outlier detection, sample similarity analysis, and immune contexture profiling

 PCGR supports both of the most recent human genome assemblies (GRCh37/GRCh38), and accepts variant calls from both tumor-control and tumor-only sequencing assays.
 Much of the functionality is intended for whole-exome/whole-genome sequencing assays, but you can also apply PCGR to output from targeted sequencing panels.
 If you are interested in the interrogation of germline variants and their relation to cancer predisposition, we recommend trying the accompanying tool [Cancer Predisposition Sequencing Reporter (CPSR)](https://github.com/sigven/cpsr).